sarahstandish/arabic-dictation-app-backend/notes.md

 # General notes
+- *Character encoding* or *encoding* is the process of translating a unicode string into a sequence of bytes.
 - *Code points* are the basic elements of unicode, kind of like characters
   - They are identified by number
   - They are usually written in hexadecimal with the prefix "U+", which represents their index in the code space